shzlw/poli/docs/report-component.md

 ## Export CSV

-Click export button at the top right corner of the chart to export chart data as CSV file.
+Hover the cursor over the top right corner of the chart and click export button to export chart data as CSV file.

 ![export csv](_images/screenshots/export_csv.jpg)